 Introduction

 Proteins are the workhorses of the cell, responsible for carrying out essential functions that keep our bodies functioning optimally.
 To understand the intricacies of protein function, we must explore protein expression and post-translational modifications (PTMs).
-In this blog post, we explore what protein expression and PTMs are, their significance, and how they impact various biological processes.
+In this updated blog post, we explore what protein expression and PTMs are, their significance, how they impact various biological processes, and recent 2024-2025 advances in the field.

 Protein Expression: The Basics

 Protein expression is the process by which genetic information stored in DNA is used to synthesize proteins.
-Understandably, it’s a complex and highly regulated process that involves multiple steps.
+It’s a complex and highly regulated process that involves multiple steps.
 Here’s a brief overview:

-- Translation: During translation, the mRNA is a template to synthesize a protein.
-Ribosomes read the mRNA codons, and tRNA molecules deliver the corresponding amino acids, which are joined together to form a polypeptide chain.
+• Translation: During translation, the mRNA serves as a template to synthesize a protein.
+Ribosomes read the mRNA codons, and tRNA molecules deliver the corresponding amino acids, which join together to form a polypeptide chain.

 Post-translational Modifications: Adding Complexity to Proteins

-PTMs are chemical modifications that occur after a protein is synthesized.
+PTMs are chemical modifications that occur after a protein synthesis.
 They alter a protein’s structure, stability, localization, and activity, thereby diversifying its functions.
-Some common PTMs include phosphorylation, glycosylation, acetylation, ubiquitination, and more.
-Here’s a look at a few key PTMs:
+Some common PTMs include phosphorylation, glycosylation, acetylation, ubiquitination, and methylation.
+Here’s a look at a few key examples:

-- Ubiquitination: Ubiquitin molecules are attached to proteins destined for degradation, marking them for proteasomal or lysosomal degradation.
+• Ubiquitination: Ubiquitin molecules attach to proteins destined for degradation, marking them for proteasomal or lysosomal degradation.

-- Methylation: Addition of methyl groups to specific amino acids affect protein-protein interactions and gene expression.
+• Methylation: Addition of methyl groups to specific amino acids affects protein-protein interactions and gene expression.

 Significance of Post-translational Modifications